January 30, 1930

 Not available

-He was nominated for the Academy Award and a Golden Globe Award for Best Actor for his role as Agent Rupert Anderson in crime thriller movie Mississippi Burning (1988).
+He was nominated for the Academy Award for Best Actor and the Golden Globe Award for Best Actor – Motion Picture Drama for his role as Agent Rupert Anderson in crime thriller movie Mississippi Burning (1988).

 He was nominated for the Academy Award for Best Supporting Actor for his role as Gene Garrison - Son in drama film I Never Sang for My Father (1970).

-He won a Golden Globe Award for Best Actor for his role as Royal Tenenbaum in comedy drama movie The Royal Tenenbaums (2001).
+He won the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy for his role as Royal Tenenbaum in comedy drama movie The Royal Tenenbaums (2001).

 Studied journalism and TV production at the University of Illinois.

-Has Pennsylvania Dutch (German), English and Scottish ancestry.
+Had Pennsylvania Dutch, English, Canadian and Scottish ancestry.

 He served four and a half years as a field radio operator in the United States Marine Corps.